 Shopping – Cambodia vs Laos

-Thus, Cambodia wins over Laos, but other countries in the region (Thailand and Malaysia for example) would be better choices when it comes to shopping and markets.
+Thus, Cambodia wins over Laos, but other countries in the region (Thailand and Malaysia, for example) would be better choices when it comes to shopping and markets.

 Nightlife – Laos vs Cambodia

-When it comes to nightlife Cambodia is the winner as it has a much livelier nightlife, with more people and more things to do.
+Regarding nightlife, Cambodia is the winner as it has a much livelier nightlife, with more people and more things to do.

 Laos, as we said above, is a very relaxed country with a very small nightlife.
-Apart from Luang Prabang and Vientiane, there are very few options in Laos, and even within these cities, the offers aren’t that extensive, when compared to Cambodia and… well, most of the world…
+Apart from Luang Prabang and Vientiane, there are very few options in Laos, and even within these cities, the offers aren’t that extensive when compared to Cambodia and… well, most of the world…

 Cambodia obviously wins this one, clearly…